AviatrixSystems/Docs/HowTos/general_glossary.rst

 General Glossary
 =================

-This Glossary provides definitions for terms related to common software, networking, cloud computing, or the Internet.
+This glossary provides definitions of standard software, networking, cloud computing, or the internet.
 For words and phrases directly associated with Aviatrix products, features, or terminology, please see the `Aviatrix Glossary <https://docs.aviatrix.com/HowTos/aviatrix_glossary.html>`_.

 Abstraction
 ^^^^^^^^^^^^^^^^^^^^^

-The practice of simplifying the experience of a software product for the user by hiding unnecessary details and complexity.
-Abstraction makes software more accessible and attractive by enabling users to configure the product further without needing to work with programming languages or other technical information.
+The practice of simplifying the user experience by hiding unnecessary details and complexity is crucial.
+Abstraction makes the software more accessible and attractive by allowing users to configure the product without working with programming languages or other technical information.

 Architecture
 ^^^^^^^^^^^^^^^^^^^^^

-The design or organization of a system, including its components, processes, environment, and general principles.
+The design or organization of a system, including its components, processes, environment, and general principles, is part of the architecture.

 Anomaly Detection
 ^^^^^^^^^^^^^^^^^^^^^

-A method of data mining/monitoring that examines behavior or incidents that differ from normal patterns.
+Anomaly detection is a method of data mining/monitoring that examines behavior or incidents that differ from standard patterns.
 In network security, Anomaly Detection can help search for malware, viruses, hackers, or network failures or errors.

 API (Application Programming Interface)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-APIs enable systems and applications to exchange data – for example, for a data analysis tool to extract salary data from an accounting program.
-This data exchange is designed to automate large and complex data transfers securely.
+APIs enable systems and applications to exchange data.
+For example, for a data analysis tool to extract salary data from an accounting program, data exchange is designed to securely automate large and complex data transfers.

 APIs often work two ways (each system sending and receiving information).
 See `webhook <https://docs.aviatrix.com/HowTos/general_glossary.html#id30>`_.